Appeon-a-Lew/Icarus/README.md

 # Bachelor-Arbeit

 ## Description
-Repository for my bachelor thesis, containing the development, and improvement of morsel based scheduler.
+Repository for my bachelor thesis, containing the development, and improvement of my hybrid scheduler.
+Benchmarks related to the scheduler are also provided.

-## Installation
-As of 18.05 you can only do an empty task test of the schedulers under src/comparison using run.sh.
-The writing part is contained in thesis/build.

-## Roadmap
-Until next meeting:
-    using perf understand why oneapi is significantly slower. find a meaningful way to measure per task latency. read up on literature.
+The in-depth analysis of the scheduler can be found in the thesis folder.

+The implementation is inspired by the parlay library, though the mailboxing heavily modifies the base scheduler.